 Bonton Farms in South Dallas is evolving to serve its community, by serving meals.

-In early November, Bonton Farms will open a market and cafe, in a neighborhood that's long struggled with access to fresh, healthy food.
+On Nov.
+19, Bonton Farms will open a market and cafe, in a neighborhood that's long struggled with access to fresh, healthy food.
 The hope is to inspire residents to make lifelong changes.

 Farm to table view